 - When you attend a school that is high quality and a good fit for you, it is more likely you'll return for another year.Read more about why retention is so important.

 - How many students make it past freshman year?
 You might be surprised at the answer.

 - Low retention rates may signal a college where a lot of students plan on transferring after a year or two.
 Is that the case here?

 Will You Graduate From Auburn University at Montgomery On Time?

 The following information is based upon data for students who were "First-Time/Full-Time Undergraduate Degree Seekers" at Auburn University at Montgomery.

-Out of the 4,257 undergraduate students at Auburn University at Montgomery, 657 (about 15%) are considered first-time/full-time degree seekers.
+Out of the 1,161 degree seeking undergraduates new to Auburn University at Montgomery in 2016, 657 (about 57%) are considered first-time/full-time .

 Given that the percentage of first-time full-time undergraduates is so low, the mission of Auburn University at Montgomery may reflect other priorities such as providing education for "returning" or "part-time" students.
 The following data should be discounted accordingly.